 In connection with our 2016 annual meeting of shareholders, the proposal to approve the executive compensation of the Company's named executive officers for 2015 received 88,039,354 votes, or 96.39% of votes cast.
 The Committee viewed this result as supportive of the Company's 2015 compensation program and the 2016 long-term incentive program described in this Proxy Statement.
-Although this vote was advisory (and therefore not binding on the Company's compensation practices and in determining compensation amounts for 2016.
+Although this vote was advisory (and therefore not binding on the Company or the Board), the Committee carefully reviewed these results and considered them in evaluating the Company's compensation practices and in determining compensation amounts for 2016.